Investipal/investipal-website/src/content/blog/5-steps-to-automate-your-advisory-workflow-from-client-intake-to-compliance.md

 ---
 title: "5 Steps to Automate Your Advisory Workflow: From Client Intake to Compliance"
 excerpt:
+metaDescription: "Automate 5 steps to automate your advisory.
+Save hours weekly with step-by-step guide for financial advisors."
 author: Investipal Team
 publishedDate: "2025-05-29T18:11:14.000Z"
 category: General